Black Christmas (1974): Early Slasher, Twisted Christmas Movie, 1970s Abortion Views Time Capsule

 “Black Christmas” is the kind of title that promises something big: a kind of ultimate subversion of Christmas Movie genre conventions.
 It also makes it easy to go into the movie with preconceptions, expecting something exploitative made to rake in dollars based on what the title sells.

 The photography, editing, and camerawork are all from the top shelf.
-You will struggle to find better in any slasher.
+You’d struggle to find better in any slasher.
 There's memorable comic performances.
 Sets are designed with nice attention to detail, and the writing has a style of its own.
 The first half of the movie is stuffed with memorable lines.

 Stylish shots litter the film.
 The use of rich blacks is great, dripping with atmosphere and making good use of dramatic lighting and black space.
 The glow of Christmas lights and decorations is striking and quite artistic.
 There's nothing “B-movie” about the visuals.
-It’s an image that shows 1970s analogue film, with its sizzling grain and deep dynamic range, at something close to its finest.
+It’s an image that shows 1970s analogue film, with its sizzling grain and deep dynamic range, at its finest.

-On the fun side of things, the movie depicts a female sorority house culture, where the action of the plot centres, with surprising originality and biting humour.
+On the fun side, the movie depicts female sorority house culture, where the action of the plot centres, with surprising originality and biting humour.
 Mrs. Mac (Marian Waldman - Deranged (1974)) is the lovable alcoholic housemother of the sorority house, trying to take care of a group of college girls she wryly declares would "hump the Leaning Tower of Pisa if they could get to the top of it."
 The set design has good attention to detail, and the unplanned visit from the missing girl's father is memorable-including drunken monologues about how turtles mate continuously for days on end.

-Waldman is great in the role as Mrs. Mac, filling the first half of the movie with mischievous soul and comic energy.
-She does her best to make the house presentable to guests, launches tirades at her wayward cat, and rummages around the house in search of the next half-bottle of spirits (which she has an apparently endless supply of, stashed in hard-to-remember spots).
-She is one of the best things in the movie and it's a shame the role isn't bigger, but this is a movie of multiple tones, and the narrative shifts into a darker gear in its second half.
+Waldman is great in the role as Mrs. Mac, filling the house with mischievous soul and comic energy.
+She does her best to make the house presentable to guests, launches tirades at her wayward cat, and rummages around the house in search of the next half-bottle of spirits (which she has an apparently infinite supply of, stashed in hard-to-remember spots).
+She is in many ways the soul of the story, and it’s a shame her role wasn’t expanded further.
+This is a movie of multiple tones, though, and the narrative shifts into a darker mood as it progresses.

 Catering to populist views is something that still happens today, both in art and politics.
 For example, in the early days of Donald Trump's presidency media outlets that aim for centrism (such as The New York Times) went to considerable lengths to find and voice the "other side" of stories, attempting to create balance.
-The idea is to equally represent both sides of every view that carries popular support - no matter how maddeningly ludicrous that usually ends up being.
+The idea is to equally represent both sides of every view that carries popular support - no matter how maddeningly ludicrous that typically ends up being.

 The closing shot plays into this side of the movie, too.
 A slow zoom out from the sorority house, Christmas decorations ablaze in the garden, police officer stationed at the door, but with something… ahem.
 Off.
-It's a cheesy shot, bordering on hackneyed, but it works fine.
+It's a cheesy shot, but it works fine.
 It reminds that this is a horror movie that isn't trying to be taken too seriously.

 Many of us need a pick-me-up around the time of Christmas, but it doesn't need to be a whitewashing.
 To balance that out is what makes this a horror movie that may, if you have the stomach for it, be worth watching over the holidays.